-- Coordination of benefits when a covered person is enrolled in more than one plan and this Program is not the primary plan. - Subrogation, reimbursement, and third-party recovery rights of the Program. - Reductions when private hospital rooms are used. - Reductions for certain multiple surgical procedures. - Reductions for charges that exceed the usual and customary negotiated fee Allowed Amounts. - Reductions and/or denials for services which are not medically necessary or generally accepted as inappropriate and/or are considered as overutilization. - Denial for services for anyone currently residing outside the United States or Canada, except for emergency services. - Denial for anyone already covered under the Program as an employee or dependent of another member (no dual Coverage). - Reduction and/or denial for anyone who is actively serving in the armed forces of any country.
+- Coordination of benefits when a covered person is enrolled in more than one plan and this Program is not the primary plan. - Subrogation, reimbursement, and third-party recovery rights of the Program. - Reductions for certain multiple surgical procedures. - Reductions for charges that exceed the usual and customary or negotiated fee Allowed Amounts. - Reductions and/or denials for services which are not medically necessary or generally accepted as inappropriate and/or are considered as over utilization. - Denial for services for anyone currently residing outside the United States or Canada, except for emergency services.

-- Denial for services, treatments, medications, and supplies that are excluded under the Program. - A covered person failing to provide requested documentation such as an accident claim form, multiple Coverage inquiry, certificate of acceptance of plan provisions, 2-page accident and injury questionnaire, etc. - Services must be performed at an accredited, licensed, certified facility for the treatment received.
+- Denial for anyone already covered under the Program as an employee or dependent of another member (no dual Coverage). - Reduction and/or denial for anyone who is actively serving in the armed forces of any country. - Denial for services, treatments, medications, and supplies that are excluded under the Program. - A Covered Member failing to provide requested documentation such as an accident claim form, multiple Coverage inquiry, certificate of acceptance of plan provisions, 2-page accident and injury questionnaire, etc. - Services must be performed at an accredited, licensed, certified facility for the treatment received.